canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 ## Writing the code

-Open `heygo.go` in a text editor and add the following text:
+Create a `heygo.go` file with the following content:

 ```{code-block} go
 :caption: `heygo.go`